 As for the mouse, it feels great while I’m playing anything from Warzone to Eve Online.
 It’s nice and clicky, and all the buttons are in easy-to-access locations.
 I highly recommend them both.

 For most of Corsair’s time in the business, they have primarily stuck to components and peripherals.
 But in 2017, that changed.
 That was the year they released their first ever full-assembled PC–The Corsair One.

-On the other hand, the Vengeance line of gaming PCs are built using a Micro ATX design and are much more upgradable.
+On the other hand, the Vengeance line of gaming PCs is built using a Micro ATX design and is much more upgradeable.
 This is in part due to the larger m-ATX motherboard and chassis allowing more room for standard components.
 And in our opinion, the Vengeance PCs are the way to go.

 Corsair’s Best Gaming PC – Vengeance i7300